dmayou/share_calc/README.md

 * Input intelligently reuses previous result or starts fresh when the user enters a new number
 * User sees correct operational symbols (e.g., &#0247; rather than / )
 * Rejects second and subsequent operators and radix points
-* Expression display reduces size for large input strings
+* Expression display scales for large input strings

 ## Technology used
 The front-end app is built with modern React functional components and hooks.
 The back end is built with nodeJS and the socket.io library for near-instantaneous updates.

-Calculations and expression building are unit-tested using Jest.
+Calculations, expression building, and server validation are unit-tested using Jest.

 ## Issues
 In the spirit of a hackathon, the app is intended as a coding sample rather than representing a robust product.
 Thus, the following issues are outstanding:

-* Only Chrome (desktop and android) has been tested
+* Only Chrome 81 (MacOS and android) has been tested
-* Server connection lacks security and could be spammed
+* Server security allows spamming, but has simple checks that are likely to stop html injection
-* User could enter numbers larger than MAX_INT or MAX_SAFE_INT
+* User can enter numbers larger than MAX_INT or MAX_SAFE_INT
-* Calculation results are truncated to 20 characters for display purposes
+* Calculation results are truncated to 20 characters for display purposes, which might make some displayed results incorrect
-* Server ignored shared results over 40 characters in length
 * Overly long inputs will eventually overflow
 * Alternate number formats like 1eNN are not handled by the input algorithms.
 Similarly, results like NaN or Infinity may be reused as input, causing errors.